sopra-fs23-group-12/4Bubbles_Client/README.md

   <br>
 </h6>
 <h6 align="center">
-  Ranking; after every question an intermediate ranking is displayed and when all questions have been answered, the final ranking is shown.
+  Ranking; After every question an intermediate ranking is displayed.
+When all questions have been answered, the final ranking is shown.
   <br>
   <br>